saulgreenberg/Timelapse/SQLiteNeededFixes.md

 `src/Timelapse/Dialog/` for the same opt-in, not just the ones the original bug report happened to touch.

-### 8. No global `UnobservedTaskException`/`AppDomain.UnhandledException` safety net for the new fire-and-forget tasks
+### 8. No global `UnobservedTaskException`/`AppDomain.UnhandledException` safety net for the new fire-and-forget tasks — FIXED

 `ExecuteNonQueryWithRollbackCore` does have a genuine catch-all (`catch (Exception)`), so the discarded task in `DropSessionTempTables` won't leak an exception under normal SQLite failure modes today.
-However, no `TaskScheduler.UnobservedTaskException` or `AppDomain.UnhandledException` handler exists anywhere in the app (searched `App.xaml.cs` and the whole `src` tree — no matches).
-The commit adds more fire-and-forget work (`DropSessionTempTables`'s `Task.Run`, plus the marker `UpdateFileAsync` calls in `TimelapseMarkingAndCounting.cs:64,141`).
-If any future change introduces an exception type that escapes one of these discarded tasks (e.g., a null-ref during a shutdown race), it will vanish with zero diagnostic trail rather than surface anywhere.
+However, no `TaskScheduler.UnobservedTaskException` or `AppDomain.UnhandledException` handler existed anywhere in the app.
+Given the growing reliance on fire-and-forget tasks (`DropSessionTempTables`, marker `UpdateFileAsync` calls), a future exception escaping one of them would have vanished with zero diagnostic trail.

-**Recommendation:** register a `TaskScheduler.UnobservedTaskException` handler (cheap insurance) that at minimum logs via `AppLog`, given the app is now relying on more fire-and-forget tasks than before.
+**Fixed:** `App.xaml.cs` now has an `OnStartup` override registering `TaskScheduler.UnobservedTaskException`, logging via `AppLog.Warning` and calling `args.SetObserved()`.
+Diagnostics-only, as expected — on this project's target framework (`net10.0-windows`), unobserved task exceptions don't crash the process by default, so this doesn't change failure behavior, only ensures a future silent failure leaves a log trace.

 ### 9. Retry-duration doc/comment mismatch (not functional, but misleading) — FIXED